 We consider standard brand tag print location to be about 1/2” below the collar seam.
 You can request we print in another location, but that print will be priced as an unconventional print location, not as a brand tag.

 We don’t suggest printing directly on the inside of sweatshirt fabric (aka fleece) and we don’t offer it.
-The chunky texture of interior sweatshirt fabric doesn’t make for a quality, flat printing surface and we don’t offer printing services that will provide poor results.
-Rest assured, we have a solution!
+Unfortunately, the fluffy texture of interior sweatshirt fabric doesn’t make for a quality, flat printing surface.